ealingchambermusic/ealingchambermusic.github.io/events.md

 ---
 ### Upcoming events

-Our 2015-6 season concludes with the concert meeting on Monday, 13th June at St Mary's Church, Perivale.
+Our penultimate concert for the 2015-6 is on Monday, 13th June at St Mary's Church, Perivale.
 The programme is available to download [here](/assets/programmes/Programme_16.06.pdf)

 | Date | Organiser |